farmera/sare_grant/study_results_balloons.md

 #### Section I

-When our project was initiated the plan at the outset was to use methods that are readily available to anyone and to apply these in a way that would not impose a high barrier in terms of time and materials.
+When our project was initiated the plan at the outset was to use methods that are readily available to anyone and to apply these in ways that do not impose a high barrier in terms of time and materials.
-Farmers are generally very practical with regard to the sorts of approaches they are willing to try in order to solve a problem.
-They are eager to learn new approaches that will help solve long-standing issues more efficiently.
-As an example, crop scouting has existed as long as farming has and its methods have changed very little except that what was once done on a horse is now done in a pick-up truck.
+Farmers are generally very practical regarding the kind of tool they are willing to try in order to solve a problem.
+Most are eager to learn a new method if it helps solve a long-standing issue more efficiently.
+As an example, crop scouting has existed as long as farming has and its methods have changed very little except that what was once done on foot or by horse is now done in a pick-up truck.

 ![](img/kite_image_rgb.png)
 ###### Figure 1.
 RGB image captured with a Delta kite at height of 200ft.
 Ground control points are visible as yellow 'x').